fioprotocol/fio-devhub/_docs/exchanges/token-listing.md

 ---
 ## Enabling FIO token deposits

-There are two main methods for enabling FIO token deposits: using a unique FIO Public Key for every user and using FIO Addresses and FIO Requests for FIO deposits.
+There are two main methods for enabling FIO token deposits: using a unique FIO Public Key for every user and using FIO Crypto Handles and FIO Requests for FIO deposits.
 While some exchanges prefer to use a single key for all deposits, this method is not recommended for FIO.
 The different methods are explained below.

 #### Using a unique FIO Public Key for every user